LukeM94/B8IT150-CA/documentation.md

 I began using Overleaf to write the documentation in LATEX.
 I hadn't used LATEX before and found that while it's an incredibly powerful tool, it's also complex and I did struggle with things like table formatting.
 I decided to switch to Markdown for the documentation.
 The added bonus of using Markdown was the ability to work on my docs directly in VS Code where I was already writing code.

 When deploying the application, I initially deployed to a Ubuntu VM running on Azure.
 I spent some time trying to remove the need to add the port to the URL when trying to open the site.
 Ultimately I switched and deployed using Azure App Service as it was more straightforward to integrate with GitHub and allows a more clean looking URL: [freelanceflow.azurewebsites.net]()

+In my unit tests I create, update, and then delete a job from the system.
+I was finding that tests were running in the wrong order and discovered that unittest runs tests in alphabetical order.
+I was able to resolve this by prefixing the name of each test with a letter.

 ## References